February 17, 2020

-Section 106 of Nova Scotia’s Environment Act allows operators of water works to designate certain areas as “protected water areas”.
+Section 106 of Nova Scotia’s Environment Act allows operators of water works to request that the provincial Minister of Environment designate certain areas as “protected water areas”.
 To qualify for designation, the area must surround any source or future source of water supply for a water works.
-Subsection 106(6) of the Act states that when a water works operator designates a protected water area, the operator can also request that the provincial Environment Minister make regulations to protect the area as needed.
+Subsection 106(6) of the Act states that after the Minister has designated a protected water area, the water works operator can also request that the Minister make regulations to protect the area as needed.
 Nova Scotia has twenty-four protected water area designations, most of which have regulations that limit activities in the watershed.

 Nova Scotia’s French River Watershed is the source of drinking water for the Village of Tatamagouche.
-Over the past couple of years, the Colchester County Council has been taking steps to designate the French River Watershed as a protected water area and draft regulations that Nova Scotia’s Environment Minister could adopt under subsection 106(6) of the Environment Act.
-On January 30, 2020, the Council voted unanimously to designate the watershed as a protected water area and submit proposed regulations to Environment Minister Gordon Wilson so that they can be turned into law.
+Over the past couple of years, the Colchester County Council has been taking steps to have the French River Watershed designated as a protected water area and draft regulations that Nova Scotia’s Environment Minister could adopt under subsection 106(6) of the Environment Act.
+On January 30, 2020, the Council voted unanimously to request the designation of the watershed as a protected water area and submit proposed regulations to Environment Minister Gordon Wilson so that they can be turned into law.

 Importantly, the Council’s proposed regulations would prohibit mining activities in the designated protected water area.
 That would be a big deal for the region, as the Government of Nova Scotia is considering the prospect of opening the area up for future mining activities.
 If the Environment Minister agrees to create the regulations that the Council has proposed, the Municipality will have created a powerful protection for a vibrant watershed and all of the life that depends on it.